Constitutional Law: 1st Amendment (LAW-605-001)

 Textbooks and Other Materials

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

-The textbook for the course will be:- THE FIRST AMENDMENT: Cases-Comments-Questions, 7th Edition By Jesse H. Choper and Frederick Schauer, West Academic Publishing ISBN: 9781642426854
+The casebook for the course is THE FIRST AMENDMENT: Cases-Comments-Questions 7th edition by Jesse Choper and Fred Schauer, West Academic Publishing, 2019 ISBN# 9781642426854

 First Class Readings

 Readings for the first week are in the casebook.
 Copies of these readings will be posted on Canvas in case book orders are running late.

 Use your MyAU username and password to access the syllabus in the following format(s):